 ' Password for enabling the PmRtManager.exe termination

 ' path to the folder with LOG file.
-If not defined, the LOG file will be created in the same location as the PmRtManager.exe program.
+If not set, then the LOG file will be created in the same location as the PmRtManager.exe program.

 ' Definition of port where the PmRtManager functionality can be monitored via HTTP.
-If not defined the port 81 is used.
+If not set, then the port 81 is used.

 ' Name of the 1st watched program